Become an affiliate partner and earn attractive commission.

 Close-up of female and male hands guarding a paper chain family of father, mother, son, and daughter on a wooden table.

-Active participation is also called a person-centred approach.
+Active participation is also called person centred care.
 The main goal here is to empower an individual of any age.
 We apply the practice at every stage of life.
 However, in the case of young children, their parents or caregivers can be active participants on behalf of the young too.

 Take a look at this video from the Social Care Institute for Excellence (SCIE) that looks at how service users and caregivers are becoming more involved in the development and delivery of adult social care services